wolvido/Knowledge-Base/DotNet/ASP .NET CORE/Entity Framework Core/Code-First Migrations.md

 - open tools tab, then Nuget Package Manager, then Package manager console.
 - Then on your Package Manager Console, make sure the Default Project: is set to the Entities class library, not the main project.
 If you don't see a Default Project, widen the console window.
 	- If using [[Clean Architecture]], make sure the Default Project: is set to the Infrastructure layer.
+	- Basically just set it to where the `DbContext`  is located.
 ###### Run the command: `Add-Migration MigrationName`
 `MigrationName` is the name of the migration file.
 This will generate the migration file.
 >[!note]